DocHound/DocHoundEngine/Docs/Tutorial/Tutorial 1 - Existing Repository.md

 > Note: Typically, you do not need to change any of these settings, as the defaults work for most scenarios.

+## Step 3: Choose a Theme

+1. Choose an overall theme for the documentation repository to set the overall look and feel of your docs.
+2. If your docs include source code listings, it makes sense to also choose a source code highlight theme to define what syntax highlighting looks like in your docs.

+> Note: You can customize the appearance further, once you have created your initial repository.

-## Step 3: Save the new Repository
+## Step 4: Save the new Repository

 1. Provide a "prefix" for the new repository.
 The prefix is the name of the repository under which it is accessible.
 For instance, if you used a ```raspberrypi``` prefix, then the URL under which the repository is accessible will be ```raspberrypi.kavadocs.com```.
 (Note: The prefix has to be unique).
 2. Choose to save the repository.